devKyouma/Scoreboard/README.md

   * https://expressjs.com/en/starter/static-files.html

 * 12/21/21 - The structure of the "arrayOfWeekTotalCells" was confusing me because there are 3 layers of arrays so it took me a while to figure out how to convert that into another array of the actual values (currently it is an array that references each cell that stores the value).
 It is an array that contains arrays for each row (which only contain one value so it doesnt even need to be an array), which contains the reference to each week total cell.
 So I have to map it twice to get the innerHTML.

+* 12/29/21.
+Figuring out how to "save" the user entered data to the table was difficult but I found a way.
+It might not be the most efficient but I am proud of it and it works.
+I added a button that runs a function that converts all the values in the editable cells into an array.
+The function then targets an input (its hidden so you cant actually see it) in the same form as the as the button and writes the array (as a string) in the input.
+Then the form is submitted and posted.
+In app.js, I take the string and save it within express as "savedData" and change "didUserSaveData" to 1 so it knows there is saved data available.
+Now I can pass "savedData" back to the /plan page.
+Now that "didUserSaveData" is 1, it will write a hidden h1 of the array and run LoadSavedData.js.
+This file recognizes the hidden h1 with the data, converts it back to an array (since it was passed as a string), change all the cells back to the saved values, and run the necessary functions to make the page operational.